coupergateway/couper-examples/configuration-files/README.md

 ### API

-The API part describes two api services and their related environment default values for e.g. local development:
+The API part describes a service and the related environment default values for e.g. local development:

 ```hcl
 server {